arminHadzic/arminHadzic.github.io/_posts/2019-12-25-first-post.md

 Website up and running.

-Working on my thesis for a MS degree at UKY.
+Working on my thesis for a CS MS degree at UKY.